Skip to content

 Added in version 7.5.0

-Access Token is an authentication method available for programmatic use.
-Using an Access Token allows convenient programmatic access to DataFlux Func.
+Access Token is an authentication method available for programs.
+Using Access Token allows convenient programmatic access to DataFlux Func.

 Access Token List

-Navigate to 'Manage / Access Token' to access the Access Token list.
+You can access the Access Token list via "Manage / Access Token".
 On this page, you can manage Access Tokens.

 access-token-list.png